Art Links!

 - asia miller - charmingly animated, no matter the style, and always nostalgic.

-- rensaven - the AMV work here is phenomenal.
-Every time I try and start one myself, I'm left with huge holes of animation from lack of ideas, but these all manage to weave beautifully into their songs and still be unique in their own way.
+- trichodermamold - (previously @rensaven) the AMV work here is phenomenal.
+These all manage to weave beautifully into their songs and still be unique in their own ways.

 - zompnet - silly cartoons about... things...